 Proof of Identity

-Please note that the test venue can change depending on availability of the venue.
-It is very important that you carefully check the address and information you are emailed before the exam for the test location.
-Candidates who arrive late or miss the test due to arriving at the wrong location will not be entitled to a refund or a test date transfer.
-The full test details are usually emailed to candidates approx. 1 week before the test.
+The Speaking section takes place in the afternoon at Cork English College.
+It is very important that you carefully check the address and information you are emailed before the test date for the test location.
+Test takers who arrive late or miss the test due to arriving at the wrong location will not be entitled to a refund or a test date transfer.
+The full test details are usually emailed to candidates approximately 1 week before the test.
 Please check your email inbox and junk mail inbox regularly.
-You may also wish to list our email address email@example.com as ‘not junk mail’ or ‘safe’ in your email provider’s settings.
+You may also wish to list our email address firstname.lastname@example.org as ‘not junk mail’ or ‘safe’ in your email provider’s settings.
 If you have not received the confirmation email or there is a problem with your email box, please give us a call on 0214551522.
 We are open Monday to Friday from 8.30am – 5.30pm.
 Please note that the IELTS office is closed on Saturdays and Sundays.

-All IELTS candidates have their photo and finger scan taken by IELTS staff on test day before the test.
-Photographs of candidates taken on the test day will be printed onto the candidate’s TRF (Test Result Form), and will only be used for test related purposes under Irish and International data protection regulations.
+All IELTS test takers have their photo and finger scan taken by IELTS staff on test day before the test.
+Photographs of test takers taken on the test day will be printed onto the candidate’s TRF (Test Result Form), and will only be used for test related purposes under Irish and International data protection regulations.
 Finger scanning is also only used to enhance the security of the exam and information will only be used for test related purposes.
-Test day photography and finger scanning is mandatory for all IELTS candidates.The photograph will show the head, shoulders and ears of the candidate from the front.
+Test day photography and finger scanning is mandatory for all IELTS test taker.The photograph will show the head, shoulders and ears of the candidate from the front.
 Please do not wear glasses for the photograph.
 Please note that you are still required to bring the passport/EU national ID card you provided with your application form.

 Getting your Test Results